ForAllSecure/bncov/README.md

 ## Installation

- - The easiest is just install via the Binary Ninja plugin manager!
+The easiest way is to install via the Binary Ninja plugin manager!
+The only difference when installing via plugin manager is that wherever you see `import bncov`, you'll do `import ForAllSecure_bncov as bncov`.

 Alternatively:

  - Clone or copy this directory into your binja plugins folder.
 ([More detailed instructions here](https://docs.binary.ninja/guide/plugins/index.html#using-plugins))
  - (Optional) pip install msgpack if you want to enable loading/saving